 Common symptoms of psychosis include:

-• delusions, where you 'just know' things that seem unreal to other people e.g. paranoid beliefs that there is a conspiracy against you
+• believing things that seem unreal others, like thinking there is a conspiracy against you (delusions)

-• feeling that you're being followed or your life is in danger
+• feeling like someone is following you or that you’re in danger

-• feeling like time speeds up or slows down
+• feeling like time is moving too fast or too slow

-Other people might notice symptoms of psychosis before you do.
-This is because psychosis can make you feel like things are normal when they're not.
+People around you might notice these symptoms before you do.
+That’s because psychosis can make unusual experiences feel normal.

-Just because you experience one or more of these symptoms, it doesn’t mean you’re definitely affected by psychosis.
-It’s important to talk to your GP to get a full diagnosis.
+Having one or more of these symptoms doesn’t mean you have psychosis.
+It’s important to speak to your GP to get a diagnosis.

 How to speak to your GP